muniworth/fp-onboarding/3_Functional_Programming.md

 # Encoding Effects

 We encode effects as type-level functions `f` that send a type `a` of "pure values" to a type `f a` of "effectful values".
+Additonally, each concrete effect comes equipped with a set of operations for creating and manipulating effectful values.

 Let's see how this plays out on the three effects mentioned above, namely failure, state, and file I/O.

 ## Failure